OrthoPediatrics Corp. Announce - GuruFocus.com

 OrthoPediatrics intends to use the net proceeds from this offering to invest in implant and instrument sets for consignment to their customers, to repay long-term debt payable to Squadron, to fund research and development activities, to expand their sales and marketing programs and for working capital and general corporate purposes.

+Piper Sandler and Stifel acted as lead bookrunning managers for the offering.

-The securities described above are being offered pursuant to a shelf registration statement filed with the U.S. Securities and Exchange Commission (the “SEC”) that became effective on March 27, 2020.
-The offering is being made only by means of a prospectus, including a prospectus supplement, forming a part of an effective registration statement.
-A preliminary prospectus supplement and accompanying prospectus related to the public offering were filed with the SEC and are available on the SEC’s website located at www.sec.gov.
+The offering was made pursuant to a shelf registration statement filed with the U.S. Securities and Exchange Commission (the “SEC”) that became effective on March 27, 2020.
+The offering was made only by means of a prospectus, including a prospectus supplement, forming a part of an effective registration statement.
+A final prospectus supplement and accompanying prospectus related to the public offering has been filed with the SEC and are available on the SEC’s website located at www.sec.gov.
 Copies of the final prospectus supplement and the accompanying prospectus may also be obtained from Piper Sandler & Co., 800 Nicollet Mall, J12S03, Minneapolis, MN 55402, Attn: Prospectus Department or by email at [email protected]; or Stifel, Nicolaus & Company, Incorporated, Attention: Syndicate, One Montgomery Street, Suite 3700, San Francisco, CA 94104, by telephone at 415-364-2720 or by email at [email protected]

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.